eleventy7/eider/README.md

 Features not planned for future releases:

-- byte[], BigDecimal, char, short or other type support
+- byte[], BigDecimal, char or other type support
 - versioning or backwards/forwards compatibility
 - support for anything but JVM
 - thread safety